 Remember that while renting out a property can be a lucrative endeavor, it also comes with responsibilities and potential challenges.
 Taking the time to thoroughly research and plan can help you navigate the process more successfully.

-For expert advice, work with the professionals at Compass Property Management.
+For expert advice, you should work with a property management company](https://www.compass101.com/).
+The professionals at Compass Property Management can help you navigate every aspect of a rental business.
 When you work with us, you’ll always have a knowledgable real estate partner by your side.
 Contact us today to learn more about our services!